N17 road (Ireland): County Mayo

-Sligo
+County Sligo

 After passing through Bellaghy the N17 in County Sligo heads in a northeasterly direction bypassing Curry, this 6 km section was built in 1993 and is of excellent standard.
 After bypassing Curry and as far as Tubbercurry the standard of the road is reduced to a very low quality winding road with a high fatality rate.
 The N17 passes Tubbercurry to the west in the form of a basic relief road, heavy goods vehicles use this road around the town, although many cars continue on through the town's main street as it is often faster than the relief road.
 The route continues in a north easterly direction towards Ballinacarrow.
-Two kilometres past Ballinacarrow drivers encounter a slow lane section.
+Two kilometres past Ballinacarrow there is a slow lane section.
 This 8 km section to the N4 Collooney bypass was constructed in 1993 with the bypassing of Collooney.
-The N17 ends where it meets the N4 Sligo-Dublin road at the Toberbride roundabout.
+The N17 ends where it meets the N4 Sligo-Dublin road at the Toberbride roundabout where traffic can either turn left to go to Sligo itself, Ballysadare, or the North West.
+Traffic can also make a right turn here to go to Dublin, Carrick-on-Shannon or Boyle.